rmvanhees/h5_yaml/README.md

 ### Notes and ToDo:

  * The usage of older versions of h5py may result in broken netCDF4 files
- * Explain usage of parameter '_chunks', which is currently not correcly implemented.
+ * Explain usage of parameter '_chunks', which is currently not correctly implemented.
  * Explain that the usage of variable length data-sets may break netCDF4 compatibility

 ## Support [TBW]